Can Asthma Be Cured Permanently?

 Exercise

-Exercising within safe limits could improve your fitness levels.
+Exercising within safe limits improves your fitness level.
 Increased fitness means there’s less stress on your heart and lungs.
-Some patients, especially those with exercise-induced asthma, might benefit from graded exercise.
+Some patients, especially those with exercise-induced asthma, can benefit from graded exercise rather than avoiding it altogether.

 It’s important you don’t overdo exercise or training.
-Consult a doctor before exercising with asthma.
+Consult Asthmaniac before embarking on a new, intense exercise plan with asthma.

 Lifestyle Changes